Maya Bay, Beaches & Day Trips from Phuket

 Bamboo Island

-Bamboo Island is a small, uninhabited island 8 km northeast of the main Phi Phi island.
-It has white sand beaches, clear water, and good snorkelling.
-Coral reefs surround the island, and you get nice views of the Andaman Sea.
-There’s a small bamboo forest, which is where the name comes from.
-Most people visit on a day trip from Phuket or take a short boat ride from Phi Phi.
+Bamboo Island is a small, uninhabited island about 8 km northeast of the main Phi Phi island.
+It has white sand beaches, clear water and good snorkelling.
+Coral reefs surround the island, and there is a small bamboo forest inland, which is where the name comes from.

 Loh Dalum Bay